vdailly/SQL-Server-Always-Encrypted-Key-Store-Generic-Provider/Issue1.md

 By updating the IL Code from the original DLL, the SqlServer PowerShell module doesn't allow anymore you to load this assembly.

 There is 2 solutions for this:
-- Update by yourself the IL code, and while saving the modified DLL Reflexil will prompt to "Register it for verification skipping" :<br />
+- Update by yourself the IL code, and while saving the modified DLL Reflexil will prompt you to "Register it for verification skipping" :<br />
 ![](assets/reflexil_verification_skipping.png)

 - Use the already patched [System.Management.SQLServer.Management.dll](bin/Microsoft.SqlServer.Management.AlwaysEncrypted.Management.dll), and register the assembly to bypass Strong Name checking (using the sn.exe utility of the .NET SDK).
 The sn.exe utility is provided with the .NET Framework.
 Check a path like this one, depending the version of the .NET Framework installed "C:\Program Files (x86)\Microsoft SDKs\Windows\v8.1A\bin\NETFX 4.5.1 Tools".<br />
 Below are the following commands to:
   - Enable the CLR policy for bypass Strong Name verification
-  - Register the DLL for bypass Strong Name verification for all users
+  - Register the DLL to bypass Strong Name verification for all users

  Commands
 ```Cmd